 Voter Registration Information

-Inquiries or specific student complaints of alleged discrimination concerning academic accommodations provided in the classroom or through ACC's Office of Disability Services should be directed to the College's Associate Dean for Judicial Affairs and Support Services (who also functions as ADA Coordinator for Academic Accommodations), Arapahoe Community College, 5900 S. Santa Fe Drive, Littleton, CO 80120, phone 303.797.5674.
+Inquiries or specific complaints of alleged disability-related discrimination or harassment should contact the Human Resources Director, Ms. Angela Williams (303.797.5715) or the Associate Dean of Judicial Affairs and Support Services, Ms. Heather Wilcox (303.797.5674), Arapahoe Community College, 5900 S. Santa Fe Drive, Littleton, CO 80120.

 Arapahoe Community College is a state system community college governed by the State Board for Community Colleges and Occupational Education.
 Board Policy requires the College to comply with the Drug Free Schools and Communities Amendments of 1989 (PL 101 226 in Federal law).
 A copy of this law is on file in the Human Resources Office for your reference.
 The Drug and Alcohol Abuse Prevention Program includes:

-The College will impose penalties against students who violate the Student Code of Conduct.
+The College will issue sanctions against students who violate the Code of Conduct.
 Violators will be subject to disciplinary action under student disciplinary policies.
-The sanctions include, but are not limited to, probation, suspension or expulsion from the College or probation, suspension or termination of employment; and referral to authorities for prosecution, as appropriate.
+Sanctions include, but are not limited to, probation, suspension or expulsion from the College or probation, suspension or termination of employment; and referral to authorities for prosecution, as appropriate.

 Many health risks are associated with drug and alcohol abuse.
 Risks include: malnutrition, brain damage, heart disease, pancreatitis, cirrhosis of the liver, mental illness, death, low birth-weight babies, and babies with drug addictions.
 Personal relationships, family dynamics, ability to work and study are also at risk.

-Drug and Alcohol Abuse Prevention Program information is available through Human Resources.
-Counseling resources are available through the Student Affairs Office.
+Drug and Alcohol Abuse Prevention Program information and counseling resources are through the Student Affairs Office and Human Resources.

 Amendment 64 Information